ExtravaganzaTeam/KATAS-2023/current/adr/ADR_013_data_privacy.md

+# Title

+Data privacy

+## Status

+**accepted**

+## Context

+[description of the problem and alternative solutions available (documentation)]

+There are different legal regulations in different countries/regions about storing data in computer systems e.g US, Canada, EU, etc.

+## Decision

+The application must working internationally and must be deployed in datacenters located on different continents.

+We want to avoid problems with different data processing legal notices in different countries.

+## Consequences

+We don't want to store sensitive data.
+If required should be anonymized.

+All we want is to gather trips, and travelling data, and analytical data.
+The traveler decides manually to publish its trip details with marked locality points or not.

 We don't want to store data (wrazliwe dane). storing wrazliwe dane requires a lot to

-data mimimization

-we want to avoid problems with different data processin legal noticies () in differnet countries (przyjęte legislacje by different governments).

-administratorzy danych osobowych

-ALl we want is to gather trips, and travelling data, and analytical data.
-The traveler decides manually to publish its trip details with marked locality points or not.

-There are different legal regulations in different countries/regions e.g US, Canada, EU, etc.

-Deployment automation
-Kubernetes is not easy to use but mature and used by many cloud providers.

-Docker - containerization